Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Introduction and review

-Before proceeding, here we will first give a lightening review of the cluster configuration space and associated string integrals, and refer the readers to~\cite{Arkani-Hamed:2020tuz,Arkani-Hamed:2019mrd} for details.
-It turns out that a gauge-invariant way for describing the compactified moduli space, which allows us to see all the boundaries of the $A_{n-3}$ configuration space explicitly, is by introducing the $N:=n(n{-}3)/2$ $u_{a,b}$ variables (one for each diagonal of $n$-gon labelled by $(a,b)$).
-They satisfy the same number of constraints called {\it $u$-equations}: \eq{ 1-u_{a,b}=\prod_{(c,d)~{\rm incompatible~with}~(a,b)} u_{c,d} \,, } where on the RHS we have the product over all $u_{c,d}$ variables where $(c,d)$ is incompatible with $(a,b)$ (the diagonals cross).
-It is a remarkable fact that these $n(n{-}3)/2$ equations have a solution space of dimension $n{-}3$, which we call the open $A_{n{-}3}$ configuration space for all $u_{a,b} \neq 0$.
-In the real case, it is referred to as the positive part if we further ask all $u_{a,b}>0$.
-The $u$-equations have revealed that the configuration space is a {\it binary geometry}, which has boundary structures that ``factorize" by removing a node of the (type-$A$) Dynkin diagram: as any $u_{c,d}\to 0$, all incompatible $u_{a,b}\to 1$, thus the space factorizes as $A_L \times A_R$ where $L,R$ are associated with the two polygons of the $n$-gon separated by $(c,d)$.
-For the positive (or more precisely, non-negative) part, all the variables $0\leq u_{a,b}\leq 1$ and the space has the shape of a (curvy) associahedron.
-In a totally analogous manner, one introduces {\it $u$-variables} and {\it $u$-equations} for any finite-type cluster algebra: for any Dynkin diagram $\Gamma$ with $d$ nodes (the rank of the cluster algebra), we have $N_\Gamma$ such variables and equations with $N_\Gamma$ the dimension of the cluster algebra.\footnote{For $A_d$, $N=d(d{+}3)/2$, for $B_d$ or $C_d$, $N=d(d{+}1)$, for $D_d$, $N=d^2$, and for $E_6, E_7, E_8, F_4$ and $G_2$, we have $N=42, 70, 128, 28$ and $8$ respectively.} Explicitly, we have \eq{ 1-u_I=\prod_{J=1}^{N_\Gamma} u_J^{J | I} } for all $I=1,2,\ldots, N_\Gamma$, where $J | I$ is the so-called {\it compatibility degree} from cluster variable $J$ to $I$~\cite{Fomin:2001rc,Arkani-Hamed:2019vag}.
-Beyond type $A$, these degrees go beyond $0,1$ and we have $J|I>0$ if and only if the two cluster variables are incompatible (only for simply-laced cases, we have $I|J=J|I$).
-Remarkably, the $N$ equations for $N$ variables again have an $d$-dim solution space where $d$ is the rank of the cluster algebra, which is called the {\it cluster configuration space} ${\cal M}_\Gamma$ of type $\Gamma$.
+for all $I=1,2,\dots, N_\Gamma$, where $J | I$ is the so-called {\it compatibility degree} from cluster variable $J$ to~$I$~\cite{Arkani-Hamed:2019vag,Fomin:2001rc}.
+Beyond type $A$, these degrees go beyond $0$, $1$ and we have $J|I>0$ if and only if the two cluster variables are incompatible (only for simply-laced cases, we have $I|J=J|I$).
+Remarkably, the $N_\Gamma$ equations for $N_\Gamma$ variables again have an $d$-dim solution space where $d$ is the rank of the cluster algebra, which is called the {\it cluster configuration space} ${\mathcal M}_\Gamma$ of type $\Gamma$.
 As any $u_J \to 0$, all incompatible $u_I \to 1$ (those with $J | I>0$), and for the positive part (all $u$ between $0$ and $1$), it has the shape of the corresponding generalized associahedron with $N_\Gamma$ facets.
-Note that our $u$-variables are related to $y$-variables of $Y$-systems via $u_I:=y_I/(1+y_I)$ for $I=1, 2, \ldots, N$, and it is a non-trivial fact that the $u$-equations become equivalent to recurrence relations of the corresponding $Y$-system.
-One way to parameterize ${\cal M}_\Gamma$ is to use $d$ initial $y$-variables $y_1, \ldots, y_d$ (which correspond to an {\it acyclic} quiver), and by solving the $Y$-system the remaining $N-d$ $y$'s are rational functions of them.
-Equivalently, all the $y$ or $u$-variables can be expressed as ratios of $F$-polynomials and monomials of $y_1, \ldots, y_d$.
-The positive part, ${\cal M}^+_\Gamma$, where we have all $0<u_I<1$ or all $y_I>0$, is thus parameterized by $y_i>0$ ($i=1, 2, \ldots, d$) for any initial acyclic quiver.
-As we have mentioned, it is more advantageous to use unconstrained variables, {\it e.g.} for explicitly computing such string integrals (either as an expansion in $\alpha'$ or even at finite $\alpha'$), or studying their saddle-point equations.
-However, we emphasize that the $u$-variables constrained by $u$-equations provide a {\it gauge-invariant} description of the configuration space.
+Note that our $u$-variables are related to $y$-variables of $Y$-systems via $u_I:=y_I/(1+y_I)$ for $I=1, 2, \dots, N_\Gamma$, and it is a non-trivial fact that the $u$-equations become equivalent to recurrence relations of the corresponding $Y$-system.
+One way to parameterize ${\mathcal M}_\Gamma$ is to use $d$ initial $y$-variables $y_1, \dots, y_d$ (which correspond to an {\it acyclic} quiver), and by solving $Y$-systems the remaining $N_\Gamma-d$ $y$'s are rational functions of them.
+Equivalently, all the $y$- or $u$-variables can be expressed as ratios of $F$-polynomials and monomials of $y_1, \dots, y_d$.
+The positive part, ${\mathcal M}^+_\Gamma$, where we have all $0<u_I<1$ or all $y_I>0$, is thus parameterized by $y_i>0$ ($i=1, 2, \dots, d$) for any initial acyclic quiver.
+As we have mentioned, it is more advantageous to use unconstrained variables, e.g., for explicitly computing such string integrals (either as an expansion in $\alpha'$ or even at finite $\alpha'$), or studying their saddle-point equations.
+However, we emphasize that the $u$-variables constrained by the $u$-equations provide a {\it gauge-invariant} description of the configuration space.